Limit cones of multi-Fuchsian representations: Preliminaries

 The case $d=1$ is classical.
 Recall that any proper algebraic subgroup of $\PSL_2 \RR$ is contained in a conjugate of $\mathrm{PSO}(2)$ or a conjugate of the group of upper triangular matrices.
-Since $\rho_1$ has finite kernel and discrete image and $\pi_1(S)$ is not finite nor virtually cyclic (because $S$ has negative Euler characteristic), the group $\rho_1(\pi_1(S))$ cannot be contained in such a subgroup of $\PSL_2 \RR$.
+Since $\rho_1$ is injective with discrete image and $\pi_1(S)$ is not finite nor virtually cyclic (because $S$ has negative Euler characteristic), the group $\rho_1(\pi_1(S))$ cannot be contained in such a subgroup of $\PSL_2 \RR$.
 Therefore $\rho_1(\pi_1(S))$ is Zariski dense in $\PSL_2 \RR$.